-The following table summarizes, on a pro forma basis as of the date of this prospectus, the differences among existing shareholders, holders of outstanding options granted under the 2009 Long Term Incentive Plan upon the exercise of such outstanding options, and the new investors with respect to the number of ordinary shares in the form of ADSs purchased from us, in the total consideration paid and the average price per ordinary share and per ADS.
-In the case of the ordinary shares purchased by the new investors, the total consideration paid and amounts per share paid are before deducting underwriting discount and estimated aggregate offering expenses, at the public offering price of US\$36.00 per ADS.
+The following table summarizes, on a pro forma basis as of December 31, 2009, the differences among existing shareholders, including the holders of all of our outstanding convertible preferred shares which are automatically convertible into ordinary shares upon the completion of this offering, holders of outstanding options granted under the 2009 Long Term Incentive Plan upon the exercise of such outstanding options, and the new investors with respect to the number of ordinary shares in the form of ADSs purchased from us, in the total consideration paid and the average price per ordinary share and per ADS.
+In the case of the ordinary shares purchased by the new investors, the total consideration paid and amounts per share paid are before deducting underwriting discount and estimated aggregate offering expenses, assuming an initial public offering price of US\$ per ADS, the midpoint of the estimated range of the initial public offering price.
+The total number of ordinary shares does not include ordinary shares underlying the ADSs issuable upon the exercise of the underwriters' option to purchase additional ADSs.